naimjeem/naimjeem/README.md

-<h1 align="center">Hi 👋, I'm Naim</h1>
+<h1 align="center">Hi 👋</h1>
 <!-- <h3 align="center">A passionate software engineer</h3> -->

-I am a full-tack engineer with 4+ years of hands-on experience in designing, developing, and implementing applications and solutions using a range of technologies and programming languages.
-Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a full-stack Developer.
+DevOps & Full-stack Engineer with experince in Node.js, NestJS, Rust and DevOps ecosystem.
+Skilled in building scalable, high-performance applications and automating deployments using Docker, and Jenkins, AWS.
+Passionate about clean architecture, CI/CD, and cloud-native development.

 ### 💻 Languages and Tools: